centminmod/centminmod/datamanagement/centmin.sh-menu-21.readme.md

 - If you choose to continue, you will be asked, "Do you want tar + zstd compress backup [y/n]:".
 Enter "y" to create a tar + zstd compressed backup or "n" for an uncompressed backup.
 - After making your selection, the backup process will commence, and the progress will be logged in the specified log file.

+**Tip:** You can add custom directories to the backup by configuring `/etc/centminmod/backups.ini`.
+See [Adding Custom Directories to Backup](#adding-custom-directories-to-backup) section below.

 For example, the resulting `/home/databackup/070523-072252/centminmod_backup.tar.zst` backup file contains:

 1. Nginx Vhosts data, which includes: